Use of Library Computers

-The Scarborough-Phillips Library supports the University’s teaching, educational, and research functions.
+The Munday Library supports the University’s teaching, educational, and research functions.
 The library provides computer equipment for academic uses such as accessing the library collections and other information resources, facilitating academic communication.
 The following rules apply to use of computer equipment with the library and supplement St. Edward’s University’s Technology and Information Policy.

-- Electronic resources available through the Scarborough-Phillips Library are licensed for noncommercial use by SEU faculty, staff, students and on-site users.
+- Electronic resources available through the Munday Library are licensed for noncommercial use by SEU faculty, staff, students and on-site users.
 The terms and conditions of the library’s agreements with the vendors and publishers of these electronic resources regulate the use of these resources.
 These conditions include, but are not limited to, restrictions on copying, republishing, altering, redistributing and reselling the information contained therein.

 - The library does not monitor or control the information accessed through the Internet, and cannot be held responsible for its content.
 As with other library materials, any restriction of a minor’s access to and use of the Internet is the responsibility of the parent or legal guardian.